-The percentage of patients who successfully quit smoking (a leading COPD risk factor) is abysmally low.
-Furthermore, no currently available therapies can permanently reverse-or even significantly slow-the progressive loss of lung function associated with COPD.
+The percentage of patients who successfully quit smoking (smoking is a leading COPD risk factor) is abysmally low.
+Furthermore, no currently available therapies can permanently reverse-or even significantly slow-the progressive loss of lung function associated with COPD; thus, current treatment regimens are essentially palliative.
 Poor patient outcomes leave considerable unmet needs related to this condition, including the following:

-Of the agents in development for this indication, the most promising are a long-acting anticholinergic (Boehringer Ingelheim's Spiriva), the first in a class of beta2/dopamine D2 agonists (AstraZeneca's Viozan), a new type 4 phosphodiesterase (PDE IV) inhibitor (SmithKline Beecham's Ariflo), and possibly the first effective mucoregulating agent for COPD (Milkhaus Laboratory's HP 3).
+Of the agents in development for this indication, the most promising are a long-acting anticholinergic (Boehringer Ingelheim's Spiriva), the first in a class of beta2/dopamine D2 agonists (AstraZeneca's Viozan), a new theophylline-like agent (SmithKline Beecham's Ariflo), and possibly the first effective mucoregulating agent for COPD (Milkhaus Laboratory's HP 3).
 All in Phase II development or later, these agents should contribute to a growth in the market for COPD drug therapies-from nearly $1.8 billion in the major pharmaceutical markets combined in 1999 to an estimated $2.6 billion in 2009.

 Chronic Obstructive Pulmonary Disease is part of Mosaic, one of six Pharmacor services that evaluate the commercial potential of drugs in research and development.

 Decision Resources, Inc., is a world leader in pharmaceutical research publications, advisory services, and consulting designed to help clients shape strategy, allocate resources, and master their chosen markets.
 Founded as a subsidiary of Arthur D. Little, Inc., the company has provided strategic information services for 30 years.